sandraswiderek/movie_pipeline/README.md

 ```dim_genre```
 ```dim_genre_name```.

+__Comments__:
-__Comment__: There is a view built on top of another view.
+1) There is a view built on top of another view.
 That’s acceptable here given the small data volume, but for larger datasets a materialized view would deliver better performance.
+2) Tables ```revenues_per_day``` and ```movies_enriched``` are join together using INNER JOIN.
+It could have been handled by LEFT JOIN (```revenues_per_day``` table as a left table).
+I chose to use an INNER JOIN to keep the analysis consistent.
+With a LEFT JOIN, all movies, including those without any enriched data, would appear in the dashboard and distort the aggregations.
+By using an INNER JOIN that are not yet enriched with data do not end up in the dashboard yet.

 ### Analytics & Dashboard 📊
 - Power BI connects to the BigQuery.